 In a follow-up podcast to Big ERN’s new theory on emergency funds, Brad discussed the idea of putting his emergency fund cash into a Vanguard taxable account with automatic investments.
 If he does that, he doesn’t have to think about making decisions.
 Vanguard will do it for him.

 Are There Other Ways to Use That Cash Accumulation That Make More Sense?

 Brad also mentioned that since he already has significant funds in other places that are easily accessible, he might want to think outside the box.

-He could use the money to pay down his mortgage.
-Or he might use it as a down payment on a rental property investment.
+He could use the money to pay down his mortgage or as a down payment on a rental property investment.

 The point is that there isn’t one right way to use the money.
-You need to take a close look at what you have and what your goals are so that you can make the decision that makes the most sense for you.
+You need to closely examine what you have and your goals to make the decision that makes the most sense for you.

 The bottom line is that you need to know your finances and your goals.
 When you do, the decision about what to do with your emergency fund in FI will become clear.